-Your pet may be more frightened than you realize.
-Most people are familiar with at least some of the behaviors that indicate a dog or cat may be stressed or frightened; shivering, cowering, hiding - we all understand those.
-But many times people miss more subtle cues of anxiety, like yawning, lip licking or leaning backwards in dogs, or tucking the front paws underneath themselves in cats.
+Your pet may be more frightened than you are aware of.
+Most people are familiar with at least some of the behaviors that indicate a dog may be stressed or frightened; shivering, cowering, hiding - we all understand those.
+But many times people miss more subtle cues of anxiety, like yawning, lip licking or leaning backwards.
 Looking or moving away, a wrinkled forehead with ears to the side and refusal to take treats are other signs.

 There are four basic ways in which animals behave when stressed or afraid.
-These are FIGHT, FLIGHT, FREEZE and FIDGET.
+These are Fight, Flight, Freeze and Fidget.

-FIGHTING includes growling, hissing, biting and other aggressive behaviors.
-Cats are more likely than dogs to try to defend themselves from unwanted handling by becoming aggressive.
+Fighting includes growling, biting and other aggressive behaviors.
+Your dog is trying to defend itself from unwanted handling.

-FLEEING is when the dog or cat tries to get away from us.
+Fleeing is when the dog panics and tries desperately to get away from us.
 Digging or chewing in a carrier or at cage bars or the floor of an enclosure are also attempts at fleeing.

-Dogs are likely to FIDGET when anxious, including yawning, lip licking, pacing, panting, getting up and down, or nudging their owners.
+Dogs often Fidget when anxious, including yawning, lip licking, pacing, panting, getting up and down, or nudging their owners.
 If you see your dog yawning in the waiting area that's a clear sign of anxiety.